ernieja/oscar-nominees/README.md

 ####filmaffinity
 `Beatufiul Soup` is used to parse HTML

-The library provides, among other things, the ability to search a `BeautifulSoup` object based on tags, attributes, position on the parse tree, etc. This makes it incredibly easy to navigate a document
+The library provides, among other things, the ability to search a `BeautifulSoup` object based on tags, attributes, position on the parse tree, etc. This makes it incredibly easy to navigate a document.

 ```python
 import requests